algorand/go-algorand/heartbeat/README.md

 The absenteeism mechanism is subject to rare false positives.
 The challenge mechanism explicitly requires an affirmative response from nodes to indicate they are operating properly on behalf of a challenged account.
 Both of these needs are addressed by a new transaction type --- _Heartbeat_.
-A Heartbeat transaction contains a signature (`HbProof`) of a recent block seed (`HbSeed`) under the participation key of the account (`HbAddress`) in question.
+A Heartbeat transaction contains a signature (`HbProof`) of the blockseed (`HbSeed`) of the transaction's firstValid block under the participation key of the account (`HbAddress`) in question.
 Note that the account being heartbeat for is _not_ the `Sender` of the transaction, which can be any address.

 It is relatively easy for a bad actor to emit Heartbeats for its accounts without actually participating.
 However, there is no financial incentive to do so.
 Pretending to be operational when